 While we do not know what the ‘new normal’ will look like, what we do know is that data and insight needs to play a large part in how brands understand the evolving needs of consumers.
 For brands with first-party data, this is a great place to start.
 However, this alone will not give them the full picture and, now more than ever, a blend of first, second- and third-party data alongside the right skills for analytics and data storytelling are essential to business success.

-For more insights on the post-pandemic consumer, join us at the Festival of Marketing on 8 June for our session, ‘How the ‘new normal’ is impacting brands’ marketing effectiveness, and what you can do about it’, also available on demand after the event.
+For more insights on the post-pandemic consumer, watch Experian’s session from the Festival of Marketing, ‘How the ‘new normal’ is impacting brands’ marketing effectiveness, and what you can do about it’.
+Now available on demand.